Lingyao1219/llm-science/README.md

 - [network_projection_and_metrics.ipynb](https://github.com/Lingyao1219/llm-science/blob/main/network_projection_and_metrics.ipynb): this code is used for bipartite projection of networks and calculation of network metrics (overall cohesion, topology, community structure, and centrality measures).

 ### R Scripts
 - [network_visualization.R](https://github.com/Lingyao1219/llm-science/blob/main/network_visualization.R): this code visualizes networks based on Fruchterman-reingold layout.
 Louvain modularity is used to cluster the networks into subgroups.
-Nodes and edges are filtered by the top degree centrality.
+The top degree centrality filters nodes and edges.
 - [BSTS.R](https://github.com/Lingyao1219/llm-science/blob/main/BSTS.R): This code runs the BSTS model.

+## Data Files
+- [data](https://github.com/Lingyao1219/llm-science/tree/main/data): This directory contains three edgelists which are used for network analysis and visualization.
+- The original and cleaned data files are published in https://doi.org/10.5281/zenodo.13118978.

 ## License
 This project is covered under the Apache 2.0 License.